 Pomeranians are very distinctive dogs.
 One of the ancient dog breeds, the highly adaptable Pomeranian, belongs to the Spitz breed of dogs.

 They are characterized by their pointed ears, fluffy coats, and voluminous tails that curl over their backs.

 While the American Kennel Club recognizes only one official type of Pomeranian, there are various unofficial sub-types of this breed, resulting in dogs of different sizes with varying facial characteristics.

 These dogs have also been bred with other breeds to create an adorable variety of Pomeranian mixes.

 If you are thinking about getting a Pomeranian or even a Pom-mix for your home, you have come to the right place.

-In this article, we will unpack the different types of Pomeranian and Pom crossbreeds, looking at some of the pros and cons of each one to determine which is the perfect dog for you.
+In this article, we will unpack the different types of Pomeranians and Pom crossbreeds, looking at some of the pros and cons of each one to determine which is the perfect dog for you.

-It must, however, be noted that only the Standard Pomeranian is officially recognized by the American Kennel Club (AKC).
+However, it must be noted that only the Standard Pomeranian is officially recognized by the American Kennel Club (AKC).

 1. Miniature Pomeranian